masneyb/weather-station/README.md

     the pin changes state.
   * Supports 4 different temperature and humidity sensors: DHT11, DHT22,
     DS18B20 and TMP36 (analog).
 Supports multiple temperature units.
+  * Supports anemometer, wind direction, and rain gauage for the Argent Data Systems Wind / Rain sensors.
+Other types of similar sensors should be easily supported.
 * Supports returning the data in JSON, YAML, CSV, XML, and RRD.
 RRDtool can be used to graph the data over time.
 It also supports writing multiple files from a single sensor reading.
 For example, you may want to write the